‘I have a need’: All the things Zelenskyy asked of Congress - NewsBreak

 Biden is expected to announce an additional $800 million in support for Ukraine Wednesday afternoon.

 The additional funding comes after Congress approved $13.6 billion in humanitarian and military aid to Ukraine as part of a $1.5 trillion federal funding bill that will keep the government open through September.
-Biden signed the bill Tuesday.Biden to announce millions more in aid to Ukraine
+Biden signed the bill Tuesday.Biden announces millions more in aid to Ukraine

 “What we’re seeing every day is the fight for freedom.
 The sacrifices people are willing to make for the freedom we take for granted,” Sen. Joe Manchin said on “Morning in America.”
 “I hope that we would do the same and with that, that means giving him the support that we can for him to defend himself.”